kubecost/docs/openshift-kubecost-install.md

 # Overview

-In this blog post, you will learn how to deploy Kubecost on the Redhat OpenShift cluster with step-by-step instructions.
+In this documentation, you will learn how to deploy Kubecost on the Redhat OpenShift cluster with step-by-step instructions.
 Next, let's start with the Architecture overview and then move forward to the installation section for instructions.

 ---
 ## Architecture overview: